-The Crown Hotel, Horton in Ribblesdale
+The Crown Hotel, Horton-in-Ribblesdale

 Recently re-decorated, The Crown Hotel is warm and cosy in winter where the log fire gives off a warming glow.
-And in summer, there is a cool atmosphere with opportunities to make use of the spacious beer garden outside.
+In summer, there is a cool atmosphere with opportunities to make use of the spacious beer garden outside.
 Not to mention the impressive views of Pen-y-Ghent!
 The Crown has been Cask Marque approved.
 So you can expect a quality pint from here.
 On the menu are favourites such as Theakston’s Old Peculiar, Black Sheep and other guest beers.
 Or if you aren’t as much of a fan of traditional ales, why not try a glass of wine, liqueur or even a malt whisky?

-The Golden Lion Hotel, Horton in Ribblesdale
+The Golden Lion Hotel, Horton-in-Ribblesdale

-The Old Hill Inn, Chapel Le Dale
+The Old Hill Inn, Chapel-le-Dale

 An ancient establishment bursting with character, The Old Hill Inn dates back to 1615 where it was originally a farm and drovers inn.
 It even hosted Winston Churchill during the summer months when he would come here to hunt and fish for his holidays!
 Situated in the heart of the Yorkshire Dales, this pub sits between Ingleborough and Whernside.
-And in our opinion, is perfect for a pint of crisp and refreshing beer!
+In our opinion, it is perfect for a pint of crisp and refreshing beer!
 And with homely, roaring log fires and open beams, why go anywhere else?

 The Buck Inn, Malham

 The Buck Inn, Malham is a Yorkshire Dales family pub located in the traditional farming village of Malham.
 It was built in 1874 as an old coaching inn on the Pennine Way.
 In the present day, participants of the Three Peaks challenge can expect a warm welcome at this lovely family owned establishment, and enjoy the spectacular scenery that surrounds it.